C04dy/VergodtEngine/README.md

 # HOW TO USE

 Engine is still in development.
 I dont recommend anyone to make games with it but there is nothing stopping you to make games with this engine.
-If you want to contribute to the development, clone repo with the libraries included with '--recursive' and run 'BuildLibs' (if you use windows run it as admin) file to build the libraries.
-And then use the Cmake file to build the engine.
+If you want to contribute to the development, clone this repository with the libraries included with '--recursive' flag.
+And then use the Cmake to configure build files.
 I use MinGW to develop the engine so i dont recommend using Visual Studio, but i highly recommend you to use Visual Studio Code with CmakeTools.
-I develop the engine with Visual Studio Code.
-Run the workspace file to open the whole project.